-Home care is a desirable option for those with learning disabilities.
+Home care is a desirable option for those living with learning disabilities.
 Regardless of their age or the severity of their condition, they will receive the support they need on a daily basis, without having to give up any of their home comforts.

-Our live in carers quickly learn the strengths and weaknesses of their customers to provide comprehensive care that will enable them to live independently. it’s the responsibility of our team to ensure that the individual’s physical and emotional needs are met, and naturally, this can involve carrying out a wide range of tasks.
-Live in carers may assist with cooking, cleaning and laundry; they may do the weekly grocery shop, or they may attend appointments and events with their customers.
+Our live-in carers quickly learn the preferences of their customers in order to provide comprehensive care that will enable them to live independently.
+It’s the responsibility of our team to ensure that the individual’s physical and emotional needs are met, and naturally, this can involve carrying out a wide range of tasks.
+Live-in carers may assist with cooking, cleaning and laundry; they may also do the weekly grocery shop, or they may attend appointments and events with their customers.